 Accessory Dwelling Units (ADUs)

-Commonly referred to as secondary dwelling, mother-in-law, or granny units, ADUs are smaller buildings that share the same lot of a larger, primary residence.
+Commonly referred to as secondary dwelling, mother-in-law, or granny units, ADUs are smaller units that share the same lot of a larger, primary residence.
 Examples include a detached guesthouse or a garage with a rented apartment above.
 ADUs have many benefits: they are an affordable type of home to construct because they are built on land that is already owned, they provide an income source to homeowners, they are typically less costly to construct than new multifamily developments, and provide a flexible living option for individuals, family members, couples, or seniors.
 Because of these benefits, ADUs have been identified in jurisdictions around the country as one solution to increasing the supply of workforce and affordable housing.
-Examples of ADUs include a detached guest house or a garage with a rented apartment above.

-Based on these recommendations, as of September 29, 2021, the TRPA Code allows ADUs on all California residential parcels, subject to local jurisdiction rules and regulations.
+Based on outcomes from the Tahoe Living Housing and Revitalization Working Group, a committee of the Advisory Planning Commission, as of September 29, 2021, the TRPA Code allows ADUs on all California residential parcels, subject to local jurisdiction rules and regulations.
 In Nevada, ADUs are only allowed on parcels larger than one acre.
+Major elements of TRPA’s ADU regulations include:

 Frequently Asked Questions